Table Of Contents

 - Stomach irritation, such as indigestion, illness or dysentery

 - Sweating, particularly in a person’s forehead, palms, or underarms

 - Irregular heartbeat due to anxiety, or struggle

 A person who often experience acute stress frequently lives a life of confusion and pressure.
-People with episodic acute stress, seem to be ill-humored, annoyed and anxious.
-A person who tends to remain extremely on pressure, pessimistic or person tends to view the negative side of everything also lead to having episodic acute stress.
+People with episodic acute stress, seem to be ill-humored, annoyed, and anxious.
+A person who tends to remain extremely on pressure, pessimistic, or person tends to view the negative side of everything also leads to have episodic acute stress.
 Even this stress can be often created by practicing on too much at one time and repeating several stressful things in the same way, the signs can be quite as dangerous, and these continuous stressful situations can lead a person to psychological and physical difficulties.

 These are the symptoms of episodic acute stress:

 - Migraines headaches that occur on a daily basis

 - Continuous feelings of staying on the edge

 Chronic stress is the most dangerous kind of pressure.
 If a person experiences chronic stress and left untreated for a prolonged period of time, this stress can naturally and frequently irrevocably worsen a person’s mental health and harm an individual’s physical health.
 People may undergo this long-term stress when they face critical situations like, when an individual remains in a dysfunctional family, long term poverty, a person is unemployed, addicted to substance abuse like drugs or alcohol, bad work atmosphere, or an unhealthy relationship between couples can cause significant chronic pressure.